jgater/sitelutionsdyndns/README.md

 - edit the script with your login and password for sitelutions, and the dynamic DNS record numbers for the DNS records you wish to update
 - run server.coffee with `coffee server.coffee`
 - optional: download [forever](http://github.com/nodejitsu/forever) using `npm install -g forever` as root
-- then run `forever start -c coffee server.coffee`
+- optional: then run `forever start -c coffee server.coffee`
-- `forever list` will show the script running in the background, and the log file status updates are written to
+- optional: `forever list` will show the script running in the background, and the log file status updates are written to

 MIT Licence
 -----------

 Copyright (C) 2013 James Gater